 Scoping with tribes was initiated by letter on November 20, 2018, inviting the Miccosukee Indian Tribe, the Seminole Tribe of Florida, and The Seminole Nation of Oklahoma to participate in NEPA scoping and to attend the public scoping meeting for the study; no responses were received.
 In October 2019, coordination letters for a programmatic agreement for the undertaking were sent to tribal governments.
-In 2020, it was decided to apply the Programmatic Agreement (PA) Among the Unites States Army Corps of Engineers, the Florida State Historic Preservation Officer, the Bureau of Ocean Energy Management and the Advisory Council on Historic Preservation Regarding Compliance with Section 106 of the National Historic Preservation Act During Implementation of the United States Army Corps of Engineers, Jackson-ville District Operations, Navigation and Shore Protection Programs (Appendix A-3) that was under development at the time to this study.
+In 2020, it was decided to apply the Programmatic Agreement (PA) Among the Unites States Army Corps of Engineers, the Florida State Historic Preservation Officer, the Bureau of Ocean Energy Management and the Advisory Council on Historic Preservation Regarding Compliance with Section 106 of the National Historic Preservation and Shore Protection Programs (Appendix A-3) that was under development at the time to this study.
 The PA was executed in April 2021, but no tribes elected to sign the PA as concurring parties.
 Tribes have continued to be included as consulting parties in the Section 106 process for the project.